viclm/numeric-keyboard/README.md

 ### Callback/Events

 #### `input`
-The `input` event is emit when the value of input changes.
-The first argument for callback is the value of the input box rather than an event object from a native input element.
+The `input` event is emitted when the value of input changes.
+The first argument for the callback is the value of the input box rather than an event object from a native input element.
 A `onInput()` callback is used in plain javascript version.

 ## Keyboard